ray5273/comentario/docs/content/configuration/backend/secrets.en.md

 * If no extension (Akismet, Perspective, etc.) API key is provided, this extension will *still be available for users*, but they will need to [configure](/configuration/frontend/domain/extensions) the key on the domain level in order to activate it.
 * To disable an extension altogether, set its `disable` flag to `true`.

+## XSRF secret

+You can provide a value in `xsrfSecret`, which will be SHA256-hashed and used as an XSRF key for the frontend API calls.
+If you omit this value, a random key will be generated.

+A preconfigured, non-random secret value should be used in setups with multiple Comentario instances serving the same website; it would guarantee an XSRF token issued by one instance is accepted by another.
+Even in this situation it's sensible to rotate the secret once in a while, making sure all Comentario instances are restarted afterwards.

 ## Example